Consistent hashing: Implementation

-Variance Reduction
+Variance reduction

-To avoid skewness of multiple nodes within the radian, which happen due to lack of randomness in the distribution of the servers within the cluster, multiple labels are used.
+To avoid skewness of multiple nodes within the radian, which happen due to lack of uniform distribution of the servers within the cluster, multiple labels are used.
 Those duplicate labels are called "virtual nodes" i.e. multiple labels which point to a single "real" label or server within the cluster.
 The amount of virtual nodes or duplicate labels used for a particular server within a cluster is called the "weight" of that particular server.

-Practical Extensions
+Practical extensions

 A number of extensions to the basic technique are needed for effectively using consistent hashing for load balancing in practice.
 In the basic scheme above, if a server fails, all its BLOBs are reassigned to the next server in clockwise order, potentially doubling the load of that server.
 This may not be desirable.
 To ensure a more even redistribution of BLOBs on server failure, each server can be hashed to multiple locations on the unit circle.
 When a server fails, the BLOBs assigned to each of its replicas on the unit circle will get reassigned to a different server in clockwise order, thus redistributing the BLOBs more evenly.
 Another extension concerns a situation where a single BLOB gets "hot" and is accessed a large number of times and will have to be hosted in multiple servers.
 In this situation, the BLOB may be assigned to multiple contiguous servers by traversing the unit circle in clockwise order.
 A more complex practical consideration arises when two BLOBs are hashed near each other in the unit circle and both get "hot" at the same time.
 In this case, both BLOBs will use the same set of contiguous servers in the unit circle.
 This situation can be ameliorated by each BLOB choosing a different hash function for mapping servers to the unit circle.

-Comparison with Rendezvous Hashing and other alternatives
+Comparison with rendezvous hashing and other alternatives

 Rendezvous hashing, designed in 1996, is a simpler and more general technique, and permits fully distributed agreement on a set of $k$ options out of a possible set of $n$ options.
 It can in fact be shown that consistent hashing is a special case of rendezvous hashing.
-Because of its simplicity and generality, Rendezvous Hashing is now being used in place of Consistent Hashing in many applications.
+Because of its simplicity and generality, rendezvous hashing is now being used in place of Consistent Hashing in many applications.

 If key values will always increase monotonically, an alternative approach using a hash table with monotonic keys may be more suitable than consistent hashing.